Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Discussion: Metal-mixing timescale

 \cref{eq:tmix} relates the $\frac{d \log Z}{d\log \Sigma_{\rm SFR}}$ slope directly to metal mixing timescale $t_{mix}$ and $\Sigma_{\rm SFR}$.
 Moreover, it shows that the metallicity-$\Sigma_{\rm SFR}$ slope is monotonically, albeit non-linearly, related to both $t_{mix}$ and $\Sigma_{\rm SFR}$.
 For a constant $\Sigma_{\rm SFR}$, a larger $t_{mix}$ (metals are less mixed) yields a larger metallicity-$\Sigma_{\rm SFR}$ slope (efficient build up of the metals near their production site), and vice versa.
 Similarly, for a constant $t_{mix}$, a higher $\Sigma_{\rm SFR}$ yields a larger metallicity-$\Sigma_{\rm SFR}$ slope.
 Therefore, both a high $t_{mix}$ and a high stellar-mass can independently cause a large metallicity-$\Sigma_{\rm SFR}$ slope.
 In order to isolate the effect of $t_{mix}$, we need to account for $\Sigma_{\rm SFR}$ in \cref{eq:tmix}, which we did by substituting $\Sigma_{\rm SFR}$ with the mean $\Sigma_{\rm SFR}$ for each galaxy.

 We show $t_{mix}$ as a function of stellar mass in \cref{fig:mtmix}, emphasizing that $t_{mix}$ may not represent true physical mixing time.
 The $t_{mix}$ might better be viewed as an effective timescale combining multiple processes (diffusion, advection, feedback-driven outflows).
 Indeed the typical dynamical timescales for these galaxies, computed using the stellar masses and R$_e$, are $\sim$10\,Myr which is significantly longer than the typical $t_{mix}\sim10^3$\,yr.
 As such, our model might be capturing an effective timescale averaged over small scales where mixing is fast, rather than the global mixing timescale.
-We see a very weak trend of higher mixing timescales with increasing stellar mass, albeit this trend is consistent with being flat within uncertainties.
+We see a very weak ($\sim 0.1\sigma$) trend of higher mixing timescales with increasing stellar mass, albeit this trend is consistent with being flat within uncertainties.
+The significance value is based on the slope $= 22.56 \pm 280.61$ we computed for \cref{fig:mtmix} (but not shown in the Figure).
+Note that omitting the data-point with significantly large uncertainties in $t_{mix}$ (the data point at \logM $\sim$8) from this calculation, yields a slope of $0.96 \pm 0.6$.
 Although it is difficult to draw strong conclusions based on our limited sample size and the caveats of the measurements discussed in \cref{sec:zdiag_sel}, this simple theoretical framework linking metallicity-$\Sigma_{\rm SFR}$ slope to $t_{mix}$ will be useful for future studies with larger and more robust samples.